Ellen Andrea Wang: Career

 At Oslo Jazz Festival 2013, Wang for the first time presented a band that bears her name Ellen Andrea Wang Trio.
 On the keyboards is Andreas Ulvo, well known from the "Eple Trio" and Mathias Eick's band.
 On the drums is Erland Dahlen, who collaborates with Nils Petter Molvær and Susanna Wallumrød among others.
 The trio play an innovative jazz with elements from the rock and pop world.

 At Vossajazz 2014, she appeared within Ivar Kolve's Polyostinat experience.
-Here she performed with Norwegian elite musicians, and delivered an indulgent polyrhythmic and polyharmonic treat for the discerning ear.
+Here she performed with Norwegian musicians.

 At Moldejazz 2014, Wang presented material from her debut solo album Diving.
-The Ellen Andrea Wang Trio play a wonderful mix of jazz, pop and rock, with catchy melodies and hypnotic grooves.
+The Ellen Andrea Wang Trio play a mix of jazz, pop and rock.

 In October 2014 the bands "Pixel" and "SynKoke" delivered gigs at the London venue Vortex Jazz Club during the 'Match and Fuse Festival'.

-Wang received the Kongsberg Jazz Festivals great musician price in July 2015.
+Wang received the Kongsberg Jazz Festivals great musician prize in July 2015.
 The prize is awarded to a musician who has a leading position on the Norwegian jazz scene.

 In 2018 she released the album Run, Boy, Run with the vocal trio Gurls including Hanna Paulsberg and Rohey Taalah on the Grappa label.

+In mid-2019, she began a new trio project with British guitarist Rob Luft and Swedish jazz percussionist Jon Fält.
+The band began as a tribute to the music of American double bassist Charlie Haden, acquiring the name Closeness, which is in itself an homage to Haden’s 1976 release ’Closeness Duets’.
+However, after touring across Scandinavia, the U.K. & Central Europe the trio increasingly began playing Wang’s original compositions.
+Their debut album was released on Ropeadope Records in the autumn of 2020 & a second release is expected from in the autumn of 2024.